 Creating a private ticket is a breeze.
 We’ve added the same selector for public versus private tickets to the new ticket page that you see every time you update a ticket.
 This is true in our mobile apps as well.

-First you’ll need to enable your agents to create private tickets.
+If your account was created before April 8, 2017, you’ll need to enable your agents to create private tickets.
 The new setting will be found on the Tickets menu, under setting in your Zendesk Support admin menu.

 To provide a little bit more certainty that internal tickets aren’t accidentally made public, new comments default to private when you update the ticket.
 We’ve also added this warning, which agents will see when they start to add a public comment.
 You can opt out of this warning at any time.